strvcom/atlas.js/tutorials/writing-services.md

   async start() {
     // Connect to any remote server or do other I/O to be able to serve your
     // clients.
-    // If you need to access another service/action, you can use
-    // `this.component()`:
-    const http = this.component('service:http')
-    // Do something funny with the `http` service.
   }

   // The whole application is about to be stopped.
 Here you should gracefully